obrunet/GCP_Data_Engineering/Theory/Build_infra.md

 - __Autoscaling clusters__

-Adjust the number of nodes in a node pool (nodes are implemented as Compute Engine VMs & node pools as MIG)
+Adjust the number of nodes in a node pool (nodes are implemented as Compute Engine VMs & node pools as MIG).
+By default, GKE assumes that all pods can be restarted on other nodes.
+Otherwise (app not tolerant to brief disruptions) do not use cluster autoscaling

     - based on resource requests, not actual utilization.
     - the autoscaler will add/remove nodes in the pool according to the max/min nb
-    - by default, GKE assumes that all pods can be restarted on other nodes.
-Otherwise (app not tolerant to brief disruptions) do not use cluster autoscaling
     - for a cluster in multiple zones, the autoscaler tries to keep instance groups/types balanced when scaling up

 ### YAML Configuration